 Lectures: Wednesdays, 11:10 a.m. - 1:00 p.m., in room 2120 of Sidney Smith Hall (building "SS" on campus map).
 First class Feb 28.
 Last class April 4.

 Note: This is a six-week class, and only counts for 0.25 course credit.
 The add/drop date is the day of the second lecture, i.e. March 7.

 Course Web Page: Visit probability.ca/sta4502 for course information and announcements.

 Prerequisites: Graduate-level probability theory with measure theory at the level of STA2111, and stochastic processes at the level of STA447/2006 (may be concurrent).
-This course is intended primarily for graduate students in statistics; all others must obtain the permission of the instructor before enroling.
+Some linear algebra and group theory will also be used.
+This course is intended primarily for graduate students in statistics; all others must obtain permission from the instructor before enroling.

 Instructor Office Hours: You are welcome to talk to the instructor after class, or any time you find him in his office, or you can e-mail him to arrange another time to meet.

 Readings: There is no required textbook.
-For a first idea of the content of the course, see this paper (discrete case) and this paper (general case).
+For an idea of the content of the course, see this paper / older version (discrete case) and this paper and this paper and Section 2 of this paper (general case).